 A diaphragm is a dome-shaped bowl made of thin, flexible silicone that sits over

-the cervix, the part of
+the cervix, the

-and fertilize an egg.
+get in and fertilize an egg.

 How Does a Diaphragm Work?